intel/xpumanager/doc/CLI_user_guide.md

 optional arguments:
   -h,--help                   Print this help message and exit

-  -d,--device                 The device id to query -t,--tile                   The device tile ID to query.
+  -d,--device                 The device id(s) to query
+  -t,--tile                   The device tile ID to query.
 If the device has only one tile, this parameter should not be specified.
   -m,--metrics                Metrics type to collect raw data, options.
 Separated by the comma.
                                 0. GPU Utilization (%), GPU active time of the elapsed time, per tile